-Additional Information Requested by the Board
+Additional information requested by the Board

-Upon receipt of the written submissions, the panel considering the appeal may find that further information is required from one or more of the parties in order to make an informed decision on the appeal.
+Upon receipt of the written submissions, the panel considering the appeal may find that further information is required from one or more of the parties in order to make an informed decision.
 If the panel requests additional information from one or more of the parties, all parties will have an opportunity to respond to that information.

-File Review to an Oral Hearing
+File review to an oral hearing